robotframework/robotframework/INSTALL.rst

     $ pdm init
     $ pdm add robotframework
+    $ #If the target is python 3.6: pdm add importlib_resources
     $ pdm pack -m robot:run_cli

 At this point you have created a zipapp.